PEZ/joyride-aoc-2022/README.md

 # Use VS Code and Joyride for Advent of Code 2022

 [Joyride](https://github.com/BetterThanTomorrow/joyride) is en extension that lets you script VS Code like Emacs users script Emacs.
 Like with Emacs the scripting language is a LISP, making the programming fully interactive.
 The language is not ELisp, though.
 Instead something much nicer: [Clojure](https://clojure.org).
+Or, something more familiar to some of you: JavaScript.

 [![Using VS Code for Solving Advent of Code, demo @ Agical](slides/images/Advent%20of%20Code%20Day%201%20at%20Agical%20VS%20Code%20Play.png)](https://www.youtube.com/watch?v=0rJvOtbJDyI)

 ^ Demo using this starter template ^

+In the demo I use Clojure for solving Day 1.
+But you can use JavaScript if you like.
+Take a look at [.joyride/scripts/aoc2022_1_js.cljs](.joyride/scripts/aoc2022_1_js.cljs) and [.joyride/src/aoc/day-1.js](.joyride/src/aoc/day-1.js)which form a scaffold for how to do this.

 ## How to use this project